jharwell/sierra/docs/src/usage/examples.rst

 - ``$HOME/git/sierra-sample-project/projects`` contains the SIERRA project
   plugin

-- ``$HOME/git/sierra-sample-project/projects`` is on
+- ``$HOME/git/sierra-sample-project`` is on :envvar:`SIERRA_PLUGIN_PATH`.
-  :envvar:`SIERRA_PLUGIN_PATH`.

 If your setup is different, adjust paths in the commands below as needed.

 ..
-IMPORTANT:: The examples are grouped by platform, so they can be pasted into
+IMPORTANT:: The examples are grouped by engine, so they can be pasted into
                the terminal and executed directly.
-However, parts of many commands use common functionality in the SIERRA core; just because you don't see stage5 examples for the ROS1+Gazebo platform doesn't mean you can't run stage5 with that platform.
+However, parts of many commands use common functionality in the SIERRA core; just because you don't see stage5 examples for the ROS1+Gazebo engine doesn't mean you can't run stage5 with that engine.
 Non-uniformities in which commands are below are more a limitation of the sample project than SIERRA itself.

 ..
 TIP:: To help shorten cmdlines, SIERRA supports the usual rcfile mechanism